kivy/kivy/doc/sources/guide/widgets.rst

     "How to add a background image/color/video/... to a Layout"

 Layouts by their nature have no visual representation, i.e. they have no canvas instructions by default.
-However you can add instructions to the Layouts canvas.
+You can however, add instructions to the layouts canvas.

-To add a color to the background of a **layouts Instance**
+To add a color to the background of a **layout**

 In Python::